 16 September - Get Settled

 We arrived on the beautiful island of Mauritius after an 11.5-hour flight, at 6am.
-Once we had our luggage we made it to the arrivals hall and looked for someone holding a sign with our names.
-We saw Iqbal, our driver right away.
+Once we had our luggage, we made it to the arrivals hall and looked for someone holding a sign with our names.
+We saw Iqbal, our driver, right away.
 When I pointed to him he looked behind himself to see who I was pointing to.
-I motioned to him again and he looked to the person next to him.
-Once I was finally close enough I told him that we were Kelley and Skorpil.
+I motioned to him again, and he looked to the person next to him.
+Once I was finally close enough, I told him we were Kelley and Skorpil.
 He looked very surprised, but was happy to have found us – or rather we found him.
 We both had a good laugh and he led us to the car, a new BMW hybrid SUV.
-Not a bad ride to the hotel, the Lux Le Morne.
+Not an unpleasant ride to the hotel, the Lux Le Morne.

-Since we had the flight times wrong, an embarrasing mistake for experienced travellers like us, we had booked the hotel for the day before.
+Since we had the flight times wrong, an embarrassing mistake for experienced travellers like us, we had booked the hotel for the day before.
 With such an early arrival, 8am, it turned out not to be the worst mistake as we could immediately move in the room, instead of waiting until 2pm, and enjoy the breakfast right away.
-It is served as a buffet with a broad variety of delicious food and drinks including fresh coconuts.
+They serve it as a buffet with a broad variety of delicious food and drinks, including fresh coconuts.

-We shared a hamburger for lunch and afterwards, simply relaxed on the beach.
+We shared a hamburger for lunch, and afterwards relaxed on the beach.
 As you can see from the photo in the headline, the resort is in a beautiful location, between Le Morne mountain and the beach.
 It is a peaceful slice of heaven in which to relax.
 Before we knew it the sun was getting closer to the horizon and we came back to the beach for some sunset photos.
 The sunsets are as beautiful as the resort employees claim.
 It doesn’t get any better than this.
 We ended the day with a nice dinner in the main restaurant.
-The dress code in the evening is smart casual and it makes for a nice atmosphere.
+The dress code in the evening is smart casual, and it makes for a pleasant atmosphere.

 17 September - Wedding Formalities